-Paul M. Aguggia is a corporate services attorney in Holland & Knight's New York office.
+Paul M. Aguggia is a corporate services attorney in Holland & Knight's Washington, D.C., office.
 Mr. Aguggia possesses particular experience in advising boards of directors and senior management with respect to risk management, corporate governance, capital raising, and mergers and acquisitions matters.
 He has counseled numerous financial institutions throughout the United States, including private equity funds and hedge funds, and has extensive experience interacting with federal and state banking and securities regulators.

 Mr. Aguggia served as the chairman of the board, president and CEO of Clifton Bancorp Inc. (CSBK) from January 2014 until CSBK's merger with Kearny Financial Corp., for which he served on the board of directors until October 2018.
 Mr. Aguggia led the CSBK team's successful efforts to become a fully public company and to grow and transform the bank's balance sheet.
 Mr. Aguggia also was a member of the board of directors of Square 1 Bank, a financial institution serving entrepreneurs and the venture capital community.
 In 2005, he led the legal team in the formation of the bank, which at the time conducted one of the largest capital raises by a banking institution.
 Mr. Aguggia's experience as an executive and director of both a publicly and privately held company gives him significant insight into a broad array of legal, governance, regulatory and strategic issues.